-People may also realize that they had more fun in a lower level job.
+People may also realize that they had more fun at a lower level job.
 The increased salary for the new job may not be worth giving up a more enjoyable situation.

 While you may experience the signs that you should consider a voluntary demotion, you may have other options available.
 One option is to renegotiate your job duties.
 Perhaps you’re on a team where you can trade around responsibilities to maximize each person’s strengths.

 Another option is to pursue a lateral transfer.
 You can get out of your current job, gain different experience and keep the same salary.

 You can also apply for other jobs.
 You might get out of your job and score a pay raise to boot.

 Asking for a voluntary demotion is nothing to be taken lightly.
 The two biggest keys to doing this successfully are, to be honest, and to listen.
 You should go into a conversation ready to outline how you feel about your current job and what you want to happen, but you also need to be willing to listen to what your manager has to say.